Zakaria-Mamouri/Tetris-with-Raylib/README.md

 # Tetris (Raylib + C++)
-A simple Tetris game project made with raylib library in c++, offers a pretty generic Tetris gameplay experience, a simple UI, as well as music and sound.
+A simple Tetris game project made with raylib library in c++, offers a pretty generic Tetris gameplay experience and a simple UI.

 ## Requirements
 - CMake (3.15+)